DeltaXML/vscode-xslt-tokenizer/README.md

  # Introduction

 For lexical analysis, this extension processes code character-by-character.
 This analysis is exploited for all features including *all* syntax highlighting.
 Avoiding the much more common use of regular expressions on a line-by-line basis brings significant benefits.
-These benefits include improved responsiveness, lower CPU load, improved code maintainability and full integrity for syntax highlighting.
+These benefits include improved responsiveness, lower CPU load, improved code maintainability and greater integrity for syntax highlighting.

 **Auto-completion** is provided for XSLT and XPath.
 This includes contex-aware completion items for all code symbol names.
 XSLT and XPATH function signatures and descriptions are shown in the description alongside function completion items.
 The last active non-XSLT file is used as the source to compute available node names for XPath location steps.